AI Agents Just Learned to Remember: What Memory and Personality Mean for Your Practice

 The bigger picture

 These updates represent the shift from “agents that respond” to “agents that remember, create, and orchestrate.”
 The first generation of AI tools was reactive: you asked, it answered.
-The second generation — what’s emerging now — is persistent: it knows your business, communicates in your voice, and coordinates multi-step work across your systems.
+The second generation — what’s emerging now — is persistent: it knows your practice, communicates in your voice, and coordinates multi-step work across your systems.

 For the compound advantage thesis — the idea that AI-powered operations pull away from manual ones exponentially — memory is the missing piece.
 Without memory, each AI interaction starts from zero.
 With memory, each interaction builds on everything that came before.
 That’s what makes the compounding real.